vyapp/vy/HOWTO.md

 Now you have edited your first file with vy !

-Open a file from a open dialog window
+Open a file from an open dialog window
 =====================================

 First run vy, make sure the AreaVi instance in which you want to load the contents